Maximum Likelihood Estimation in Gaussian Process Regression is Ill-Posed: Regularisation

 Consider then the lengthscale parameter $\lambda$ and the corresponding kernel $K_\lambda$ and assume for simplicity that $K_\lambda(x, y) \to 1$ as $\lambda \to \infty$ for all $x, y \in \Omega$.
 Then it is straightforward to use the Sherman--Morrison formula to compute that

 and

 for any $x \in \R^d$ and $Y_m \in \R^n$.
 These estimates and computations establish that under regularisation no finite-dimensional distribution of the conditional Gaussian process can tend to a degenerate Gaussian as $\lambda$ varies.
-It follows that regularised Gaussian process regression is well-posed and well-conditioned in the senses discussed in \Cref{sec:ill-posed} as long as the estimator of $\lambda$ is continuous in the data.
-However, the price one pays for vanquishing ill-conditioning is that the conditional mean no longer interpolates the data, which may be undesirable in applications where the data are truly noiseless, and the introduction of an additional degree of freedom.
-Favorable convergence rates of interpolatory Gaussian process regression are also lost under regularisation unless one has the regularisation parameter tend to zero with an appropriate rate~\citep[Section~3]{WendlandRieger2005}.
+It follows that regularised Gaussian process interpolation is well-posed in the sense discussed in \Cref{sec:ill-posed} as long as the estimator of $\lambda$ is continuous in the data.
+However, the price one pays for vanquishing ill-conditioning is that the conditional mean no longer interpolates the data, which may be undesirable in applications where the data are truly noiseless, and that an additional degree of freedom is introduced.
+Favorable convergence rates of Gaussian process interpolation (asymptotically as $n \to \infty$) are also lost under regularisation unless one has the regularisation parameter tend to zero with an appropriate rate~\citep[Section~3]{WendlandRieger2005}.

-Even though maximum likelihood estimation of $\lambda$ cannot cause ill-conditioning in the regularised setting (assuming the estimator is continuous in the data), there remains the interesting question of how $\lambda_\ML^\delta$, as computed by minisiming the regularised modified log-likelihood function in~\eqref{eq:ell-regularised}, behaves if the data are $m$-constant.
-Our attempts at proving any properties of $\lambda_\ML^\delta$ have been unsuccessful, and therefore here we limit ourselves to a simple numerical investigation whose results depicted in \Cref{fig:regularisation}.
+Even though maximum likelihood estimation of $\lambda$ cannot cause ill-posedness in the regularised setting (assuming the estimator is continuous in the data), there remains the interesting question of how $\lambda_\ML^\delta$, as computed by minimising the regularised modified log-likelihood function in~\eqref{eq:ell-regularised}, behaves if the data are $m$-constant.
+Our attempts at proving any properties of $\lambda_\ML^\delta$ have been unsuccessful, and therefore here we limit ourselves to a simple numerical investigation, the results of which are depicted in \Cref{fig:regularisation}.
 This figure plots